Marcoun57/Hackintosh-I5-7500-H270-Sequoia-15.2/README.md

 | Audio  | Realtek ALC1220 - layout 1  |
 | Wifi / BT  | Fenvi T919  |

-In the futur I will upgrade my CPU to an i7-7700k and RAM to 64GB.
+In the futur I will upgrade my CPU to an i7-7700k and 64GB RAM.

 ## IMPORTANT!!